 This can be a time for ending things, facing your fears (shadow work) and is also an opportunity to think about our Ancestors.
 In many cultures and traditions, this is a time to honour the dead.
 As you focus again on being good to yourself first, you can then also light a candle (and even dress up) and celebrate those who have dreamed you into being.
 You can try writing a letter to your Ancestors and then flip the page, and let them write back to you.
 You could even find some Crystals or gemstones- or even those river rocks you collected, and put them on a windowsill or alter in their honour.

 I have suggested a lot of new ideas here, and some may be out of your comfort zone or maybe you are already feeling overwhelmed.
 For the go-getters or extroverts, maybe slow it down and take things off the to-do list (ehemm, that’s me), choose one or two things that resonate deeply and focus inward.
 For the slow movers or introverts, try something new or work more closely with gently facing a fear, something that may have been holding you back.
 Either way, let the darkness in, embrace it, because without it there is no light.
 Like the late Debbie Ford says: “The gold is in the dark.”
 And, always, all-ways, be kind to yourself in this process.

-Tammra Broughton is the founder of The New Groove Revolution and The Conscious Goddess.
-She can be found working magic in her pa’jammies from her home in Squamish, BC, treating herself and her beloved Tony, to delicious (and yep, healthy) foods, and / or dj’ing and dancing like a Wild Goddess to her favourite tracks.
+Tammra Broughton is the founder of The New Groove Revolution.
+She can be found working magic in her pa’jammies from her home in Comox, BC, treating herself and her beloved Tony, to delicious (and yep, healthy) foods, and / or dj’ing and dancing to her favourite tracks.